abousselmi/abousselmi.github.io/_posts/2024-05-17-systemd-and-linux-containers.md

 title: "Systemd and Linux Containers"
 ---

-Systemd is a system and service manager for Linux operating systems.
+Systemd is a init system and service manager for Linux operating systems.
 It is designed to replace the traditional SysVinit init system and provides a range of features for managing system processes, services, and resources.
 Some key features of systemd include:

 - **Service Management**: Systemd manages system services, daemons, and other processes using unit files.
 It provides utilities like systemctl to start, stop, enable, disable, and manage services